rankutah/blog/sites/rodmaxfielddds/content/services/sleep-apnea-adult.md

 Do you snore at night?
 Do you wake up still feeling tired?
 If so, you might have sleep apnea.
 Sleep apnea is a common disorder that happens when your regular breathing is interrupted while you are asleep.
 There are two types of sleep apnea: Obstructive Sleep Apnea, and Central Sleep Apnea.
 Both forms are extremely serious, and should not be left untreated.

-If you think you may have sleep apnea, please <a href="/contact/">call our office</a> or your general care physician for a possible evaluation.
+If you think you may have sleep apnea, please <a href="/contact/">call our office</a> or your primary care physician for a possible evaluation.

 {{< cols min="18rem" row="md" >}}
 {{< col >}}